-The value expression is used instead of a product or service, because the word value, cover more than the product alone.
+The value expression is used instead of a product or service because the word value covers more than the product alone.

-For example, the value can reflect the product as well as the services provided with it, such as warranty period, after-sales service, etc.
+For example, the value can reflect the product and its services, such as warranty period, after-sales service, etc.

 Product market fit occurs when the company offers a product that suits the wishes and aspirations of customers at a reasonable price.

-When your product offers the right solution to the customer’s problems, you will create a kind of fascinating relationship with the customer (Wow) which makes it easy to respond to your product.
-Especially if the price is, appropriate.
+When your product offers the right solution to the customer’s problems, you will create a fascinating relationship with the customer (Wow), making it easy to respond to your product, especially if the price is appropriate.

 The importance of getting the product-market fit

-If companies cannot obtain the Product-market fit, it becomes difficult to sell the product.
+If companies cannot obtain the Product-market fit, it becomes challenging to sell the product.

 Customers will not accept a product that does not match their desires and needs.
-This will result in slow or no sale of the product and a significant loss to the producing company.
+This will result in slow or no product sales and a significant loss to the producing company.

 The lack of product-market fit is one of the main reasons for the failure of startups.

-If the company has a reasonable degree of product-market fit, the sale will be simple and cost-effective.
+If the company has a reasonable degree of product-market fit, the sale will be cost-effective and straightforward.

-Therefore, the consultants, especially on the startups, insist on not launching any product until after making sure that the product is compatible with the market because failure will be certain if this is not done.
+Therefore, the consultants, especially the startups, insist on not launching any product until after ensuring that the product is compatible with the market because failure will be sure if this is not done.